benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 ![jpg](/assets/2020-08-21-credible-interval-and-math_files/IMG_0565_integral_term.jpg)

 The integral term in the denominator is the beta function term.
+We can therefore make a substitution, shown in green, below.

 ![jpg](/assets/2020-08-21-credible-interval-and-math_files/IMG_0567_substitute.jpg)